 There's no better place to enjoy this feeling than Downtown Los Angeles.
 Early 20th-century architectural gems have been revived right and left since the start of the 21st - and with them the basement bars, dance clubs and jazz lounges that once served the booming city’s movers and shakers.
 Bank vaults, a power plant and historic speakeasies are being redesigned for the thriving Downtown L.A. nightlife scene.
 If you’re searching for the best underground bars Downtown read on for Downtown L.A.’s finest in subterranean drinking, dining and dancing.

 In the past three years, countless local breweries with tasting rooms have popped up all over Los Angeles.
 The equation works again and again: an industrial space, visible fermentation tanks behind a friendly staffed bar, picnic tables, giant Jenga games, and food trucks parked outside.
-Throw in L.A.’s climate and you have a recipe for year-round, relaxed enjoyment of quality craft beer right from the source.
+Throw in L.A.’s beautiful weather and you have a recipe for year-round, relaxed enjoyment of quality craft beer right from the source.

 Pioneers such as Angel City, Smog City and Eagle Rock Brewery continue to serve up great beers in a fun atmosphere - they're still well worth a visit.
 The following breweries are continuing the tradition, bringing the neighborhood beer garden to Angelenos from the San Gabriel Valley to the South Bay.